 top of page

 Employing a range of disciplines to express his theme, artist Chase Valentin has evolved an extensive body of work that includes painting, music, film, photography and the written word.
-Inspired by Expressionism, the work is intended to be self-revelatory and connect with its audience on an emotional level.
 Often probing the shadow content of the psyche, it portrays a deeply personal odyssey of conflict and inward reflection.
+In his intention that the work be self-revelatory and connect with an audience on an emotional level, Valentin's approach can be viewed as Expressionist.

 exhib.jpg

-Between 1997- 2017 Valentin’s primary means of expression was oil paint.
-Acting largely as his own impresario he defied traditional practice, bouncing radically and freely between expressive styles and unveiling his work annually as themed collections.
-Showing around six hundred paintings and sculptures in all, twenty solo exhibitions were staged in major European cities including London, Valencia, Padua, Lisbon and Madrid.
+As a painter Valentin defied traditional practice by bouncing radically and freely between expressive styles.
+Acting largely as his own impresario, he unveiled his work annually as collections with a stylistic theme.
+Between 1997 - 2017 he showed around six hundred paintings and sculptures, staging twenty solo exhibitions in major European cities including London, Valencia, Padua, Lisbon and Madrid.

 1997 Embryogenesis